cilium/cilium/Documentation/helm-values.rst

      - Enables the BGP control plane.
      - bool
      - ``false``
+   * - bpf.autoMount.enabled
+     - Enable automatic mount of BPF filesystem When ``autoMount`` is enabled, the BPF filesystem is mounted at ``bpf.root`` path on the underlying host and inside the cilium agent pod.
+If users disable ``autoMount``\ , it's expected that users have mounted bpffs filesystem at the specified ``bpf.root`` volume, and then the volume will be mounted inside the cilium agent pod at the same path.
+     - bool
+     - ``true``
    * - bpf.clockProbe
      - Enable BPF clock source probing for more efficient tick retrieval.
      - bool